Safe House (2012 film): Plot

-Weston tracks Frost to a township in Langa, where Frost obtains travel documents from Carlos Villar, an old friend.
-Vargas' team attacks again, killing Carlos and his family, but Weston helps Frost escape.
+Weston tracks Frost to a township in Langa, where Frost meets Carlos Villar, an old friend and document forger, who provides him with travel documents but suggests that he leave his life of crime behind.
+Vargas' team attacks again, killing Carlos and his wife, but Weston helps Frost escape.

 Weston brutally interrogates one of Vargas' wounded mercenaries, who reveals that Vargas is working for the CIA, which is seeking to retrieve the storage device from Frost.
-As they bandage their wounds, Frost urges Weston not to kill innocent people, telling the story of how he was forced to kill an air traffic controller while on a mission to cover up wetwork committed by the CIA.
+As they bandage their wounds, Frost urges Weston not to kill innocent people, telling the story of how he was forced to kill an air traffic controller while on a mission.
+He later learned that he was simply part of a plot to assassinate a whistle-blower who would expose wetwork committed by the CIA.

 Weston takes Frost to the new safe house, where Weston keeps the housekeeper, Keller, at gunpoint.
 Keller attacks and severely wounds Weston before Weston kills him.
-Frost reveals to Weston that the device contains evidence of corruption and bribery involving the CIA, MI6, and other intelligence agencies, put together by the Mossad, before leaving.
+Frost reveals the device contains evidence of corruption and bribery involving the CIA, MI6, and other intelligence agencies, put together from a Mossad intelligence report.
+Frost leaves Weston, who passes out from blood loss.

-Meanwhile, Barlow kills Linklater and arrives at the safe house where he reveals that he is Vargas' employer.
-The file contains incriminating evidence against Barlow, who encourages Weston to lie about what has happened.
-Frost returns and kills Vargas' team but is fatally wounded by Barlow.
-Weston then shoots and kills Barlow.
+Barlow kills Linklater and travels to the safe house where he reveals that he is Vargas' employer.
+He confirms that the file contains incriminating evidence against him, and encourages Weston to lie about what has happened.
+Frost returns and kills Vargas' team and Vargas himself but is fatally wounded by Barlow; Weston then shoots and kills Barlow.
 As he dies, Frost gives Weston the file, saying he is a better man than Frost.

-Back in the United States, Weston meets with Director Whitford, who informs Weston that unflattering facts about the CIA must be removed from his report, but that he will be promoted.
-He asks Weston about the file's location, but Weston denies knowing about it.
+Back in the United States, Weston meets with Director Whitford, who informs him that unflattering facts about the CIA must be removed from his report, but that he will be promoted.
+When asked about the file's location, Weston denies knowing about it.
 Whitford states that whoever has those files will have many enemies.
-Weston assures Whitford that he will "take it from here,“ shaking Whitford's hand and leaving.
-He leaks the files to the media, incriminating personnel from many intelligence agencies, including Whitford.
-Weston travels to Paris and covertly observes Ana while she sits with friends in a cafe.
-She notices him across the street and smiles before he walks away.
+Weston assures him that he will "take it from here,“ shakes Whitford's hand, and leaves.

+Weston leaks the files to the media, incriminating personnel from many intelligence agencies, including Whitford.
+He then travels to Paris and covertly observes Ana while she sits with friends in a cafe.
+She notices him across the street and smiles before he walks away, content that she is safe.